Nationals vs. Royals Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has collected 50 hits with 14 doubles, nine home runs and 23 walks.
+- Pasquantino has recorded 51 hits with 14 doubles, nine home runs and 23 walks.
 He has driven in 24 runs.

-- Pasquantino will look for his third straight game with a hit in this contest.
-During his last five outings he is batting .238 with a double, a home run, two walks and three RBI.
+- Pasquantino will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .273 with a double, a home run, two walks and three RBI.

 Pasquantino Recent Games